Table of contents:

 Zoo (Tropical Wonderland) with Monkeys and Capybaras

-From the Yubatake there is a small zoo with capybaras, pigs, monkeys and many other animals.
-It's not a real zoo, though, more like a small animal park.
-The good thing is that you can feed almost all the animals with fruit, vegetables and leaves if you make a small donation.
-I found it very sweet, especially with the capybaras and pigs.
-For about 8 € (1,100 Yen entry + feed donation (100 Yen)) you have about an hour of fun there.
-With children who love to feed animals, it's probably a bit more.
-So definitely a recommendation as a little distraction, even if it is a bit expensive.
+From the Yubatake there’s a small zoo with capybaras, pigs, monkeys, and many other animals.
+But it’s not a real zoo, more like a small animal park.
+The good thing is, you can feed almost all the animals with fruits, veggies, and leaves if you pay a small donation.
+I especially loved feeding the capybaras and pigs, it was so cute.
+For about €8 (1,100 yen entrance + food donation (100 yen)) you’ll have about an hour of fun there.
+With kids who love feeding animals, definitely longer.
+So as a little change of pace, it’s definitely recommended, although it’s a bit pricey.

-Kusatsu Onsen - Temples
+Kusatsu Onsen - Temple

 A Few FAQs - Questions and Answers